Water Contaminants — Simplified

 Common Sources

 Exposure through drinking water has become an increasing concern because PFAS do not break down easily in the environment and can accumulate in groundwater.
-Such contamination is typically localized and associated with a specific facility, for example a military installation or airfield which used the chemicals for firefighting.
-PFAS may also be present in the environment due uncontrolled local waste dumping (e.g., food wrappers, disposed carpet), or localized used of aqueous fire-fighting foam (AFFF) on vehicle accidents on highways or roads.
+It was originally thought that such contamination was localized and associated with a specific facility, for example a military installation or airfield which used the chemicals for firefighting.
+However, PFAS may also be present in the environment due uncontrolled local waste dumping (e.g., food wrappers, disposed carpet), localized used of aqueous AFFF on vehicle accidents on highways or roads or agricultural and residential application of PFAS-contaminated “natural” fertilizer (sourced from wastewater treatment plant sludge or pulp and paper processing sludge).
+Perfluoro-octanoic acid (PFOA) and Perfluoro-octane-sulfonic acid (PFOS) (the most widely used PFAS), have been used extensively in common household products such as nonstick pans, food packaging (pizza boxes, microwave popcorn bags, etc.), clothing and upholstery protectors (GoreTex, Scotchgard, etc.), and some cosmetics.

 Prevention/Treatment Considerations